kilicluka/address_book/README.md

 # Address Book
-Assignment for a senior backend engineer position at Qogita.
+Assignment for a senior backend engineer position at <company>.
 A simple address book API where users can maintain their addresses.

 # Local development
 Docker and docker-compose are needed to run the project locally.